 Arrive at the Kingport Building With ID in Hand Prepared to Pay – The key to making sure the entire process goes smoothly is to arrive early with all of the documentation you need and ready to pay your fees.
 If your cargo is at Berth 5 or 6 Warehouses, you will need to pay the KWL charges at the Kingport Building.
 Make sure you have all of the necessary documents in hand before you arrive at the Kingport Warehouse Complex-KWC at 47 Second Street, Newport West.
 Otherwise, go to the Kingston Wharves Head Office on Third Street, Newport West.

 This is where you will pay the storage charges and handling fees.

 Once you have your fees, you will receive a customer service number.
-When you arrive to the next step, you will need to go through a security check at the entrance.
+When you arrive to the next step of clearing barrels at Kingston Wharf, you will need to go through a security check at the entrance.
 Have your proper identification out and ready to show the officers on hand.

 Next Stop is Customs

 Head Over to Customs Manifest